A photo-scanning service, end to end

 - 01

 Spreadsheet as single source of truth.
 All pricing lives in a Google Sheet.
-A nightly Python job syncs it to the database so Pamela can edit rates without engineering help.
+A nightly job syncs it to the database so Pamela can edit rates without engineering help.

 - 02